Cognitive-Computing-Group/Brain-Supervised-Image-Editing/README.md

 # Brain-Supervised-Image-Editing
-Code and Data Release for "Brain-Supervised Image Editing", published in proceedings of CVPR 2022 -  [LINK PENDING]
+Code and data release for "Brain-Supervised Image Editing", published in proceedings of CVPR 2022 -  [LINK PENDING]

 # How to use this repository